ro-berto/build/scripts/slave/README.recipes.md

     project_generator.config_path config value will be used.
 If that is falsey, then mb_config.pyl under the directory identified by mb_path will be used.
+  recursive: Whether the lookup should recursively expand imported args
+    files.
   chromium_config: The chromium config object to use.
 If not provided,
     self.c will be used.
   gn_args_location: Controls where the GN args for the build should be